-Satellite radio is allowed the following, which is not allowed to FM Radio Operators.:
+Satellite radio is allowed the following:

 - 100% FDI (Private FM: 20%) - No OTEF.
 No License Fee (Private FM paid Rs 1300 crores in OTEF and migration fees.
 Plus they spent about Rs 700 crores in setting up the stations.
-FM industry 4% of revenues as annual license fees subject to minimum of 10% of the reserve fee). - No restriction on news & current affairs (not allowed to Private FM) - 40+ channels from one broadcaster (only one allowed to Private FM) - National coverage (only local coverage for Private FM technology related) - No restrictions on tradeability of license (Private FM has a 5 year lock-in)
+FM industry 4% of revenues as annual license fees - subject to minimum of 10% of the reserve fee). - No restriction on news & current affairs (not allowed to Private FM) - 40+ channels from one broadcaster (only one allowed to Private FM) - National coverage (only local coverage for Private FM technology related) - No restrictions on tradeability of license (Private FM has a 5 year lock-in)